constfun/create-react-WebExtension/README.md

 - Likely will not work on Windows.
 Edge was tested through a virtual machine running on a macOS host.
 - CRWX will create a production build, ready for packaging.
 However, the packaging process itself varries significantly between browsers and is considered out of scope for this project.
 - You'll have to restart the server if you add or remove files.
+- In development, `<all_urls>` permission is injected into the manifest to support hot reload.

 If something doesn’t work please be kind and [report an issue](https://github.com/constfun/create-react-WebExtension/issues/new).